McRadane/raid-data/readme.md

 # Resources for Raid Shadow Legends

 This repository provides resources for Raid Shadow Legends.
-Anyone is allowed and encouraged to contribute by creating a merge-request.
-If you're interested in helping in a greater capacity, please get in touch.
-I would like more people to help moderate and update the content/data in this repository.

 # Champion lists